microsoft/computervision-recipes/CONTRIBUTING.md

 5. Make code changes.
 6. Ensure unit tests pass and code style / formatting is consistent (see [wiki](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines#python-and-docstrings-style) for more details).
 7. We use [pre-commit](https://pre-commit.com/) package to run our pre-commit hooks.
 We use black formatter and flake8 linting on each commit.
-In order to set up pre-commit on your machine, follow the steps here
+In order to set up pre-commit on your machine, follow the steps here, please note that you only need to run these steps the first time you use pre-commit for this project.
    a.
 Update your conda environment, pre-commit is part of the yaml file or just do    $ pip install pre-commit.
    b.
 Set up pre-commit by running following command, this will put pre-commit         under your .git/hooks directory.
       $ pre-commit install